csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-60.md

 [[Rez]] asks where we should meet with [[Cinder]]?
 He says we should meet at [[Flounder's]] tommorrow, evening, dinner.
 He says he's honored to have met us, as peope who have spilled [[Zalev]] blood. [[Willum]] shares that [[Hennurra]] is one of their best agents, that she's a real chameleon.
 They leave through the fire, in some sort of magical ability we've never seen before, to leave [[Laughing Hill]] "for the manager".

-We come back out and give the low-down to [[The Unforged Few|Our Party]], as we head to [[Xixitahns]].
+We come back out and give the low-down to [[The Unforged Few|Our Party]], as we head to [[Xixitahn's]].
 We buy a scroll of counterspell and silence.
 We ask where we could buy magical items, he recommends [[Curio's]], he said he'll pass the message along that we want to puruse his wares.
 We debate where the scrolls with go for a minute, and then [[Freya]] asks where to sell some armor, and he recommends [[The Claw]] as that's where most of the military is.

 We split to shop, [[Rez]] and [[Hugh]] go to [[the Scalded]] for potion while [[Freya]] and [[Jade]] and [[Costi]] go to  [[Kildee's Ink and Quill]] for the book [[Freya]] was given by [[Professor Leonard Klipitz]] with the [[Freya's Mysterious Circles]] in the [[The Unnatural Naturality]].